I love music, and I love sharing the joy of music-making with others.

 Music gives us unworldly sense of connection and freedom when we are in it.

-My dream is to continue pursuing these amazing moments in making music, and share them with my fellow musicians and audiences from all walks of life.
+My dream is to continue pursuing the amazing moments in making music, and share them with my fellow musicians and people from all walks of life.

 A native of Japan, Satoko Hayami is an active collaborative and solo pianist, also performing on harpsichord and toy piano.
-A versatile artist, Satoko has performed and taught piano chamber music and accompanied instrumental and vocal repertoire all over the world, most notably, Canada, Thailand, New Zealand, Australia, Croatia, Hungary and Italy.
-In the United States, Satoko has performed at venues such as the Kennedy Center for the Performing Arts in D.C.; Millers Outdoor Theater in Houston, TX; Harris Hall in Aspen, CO; Cleveland Museum of Art, OH; as well as in unconventional performance spaces.
-She is currently an adjunct instructor at Beloit College.
-A passionate performer of new music, she has been active with the Madison New Music Festival and also co-founded Sound Out Loud Collective, a contemporary chamber ensemble that performs and commissions works by living composers.
+A versatile artist, Satoko has performed and taught piano chamber music all over the world, most notably, Italy, Hungary, Croatia, Australia, New Zealand, Thailand, and Canada.
+In the United States, Satoko has performed at venues such as the Kennedy Center for the Performing Arts in D.C.; Millers Outdoor Theater in Houston, TX; Harris Hall in Aspen, CO; Cleveland Museum of Art, OH.
+In Wisconsin, she has appeared in music festivals such as Bach Dancing & Dynamite Society Series, LunART Festival, and Madison New Music Festival.
+Satoko is also on the piano faculty at Beloit College.
+A passionate performer of new music, she has co-founded Sound Out Loud Collective, a contemporary chamber ensemble that performs and commissions works by living composers, which won the first prize of American Award in Chamber Music Performance in 2018.